 It emits 185 to 254-nanometer ultraviolet wavelengths through a special glass to create ozone.
 The UV light doesn’t disappear when creating the ozone.
 It still reaches the surface of your shoes and disinfects the surface.
 The ozone then slips into the cracks and holes in your shoes and sanitizes places the light cannot reach.

 It takes only eight seconds to disinfect your shoes.
 The entire unit is just a little larger than your bath scale and it doesn’t use expensive batteries to operate.
 You just plug it into a wall socket and it’s ready to go.

 We tested the UVZone on seven of the most severe pathogens known to man.
-We found that the UVZone killed at least 98% of the enterococcus faecalis and 99.9904% of the candida auris.
+We found that the UVZone eliminated at least 99.98% of the enterococcus faecalis and 99.9993% of the candida auris in 10 seconds.